Alejandro-ZZ/Automation-with-Python/README.md

 ## Examples

 **1. send-email**, script that describes how to send an email message with an attachment from Python using libraries like `email.message`, `smtplib` and others.

+**2. generate-PDF**, this code shows a way that let you generate PDFs with the content that you want in Python using the `ReportLab module`.